The Scarcity Mindset: Why the Fear of Being Alone Makes You Settle

 When you believe good partners are rare, you tolerate unacceptable behavior.
 Discover the psychology of scarcity and how to cultivate dating abundance.

-To break this cycle, you must actively reprogram your brain for "Abundance."
-An abundance mindset is the unshakeable core belief that there are thousands of highly compatible, secure, and wonderful partners in the world, and that losing one person who does not treat you well is not a tragedy, but a redirection.
+To break this cycle, you must move toward an Abundance Mindset.
+This is not toxic positivity; it is the unshakeable core belief that there are thousands of highly compatible, emotionally secure partners in the world.
+It is the understanding that losing someone who does not value you is not a tragedy, but a necessary redirection toward someone who will.

 Tired of the Toxic Cycle?